nelsonmestevao/dotfiles/README.md

 I really like to configure my system in every possible way.
 This repository holds how I do it.
-If you are just starting out you could use mine (_I don't care or mind_) but for your own sake **read them**.
+If you are just starting out you could use mine (_I don't care or mind_, see [LICENSE](#License)) but for your own sake **read them**.
 You will not get the most out of it without.

-Start by reading my neovim configuration.
+Start by reading my Neovim configuration.
 It follows a literate configuration where it's documentation is the configuration files it selves.
-I write them using markdown and neovim will interpret only the code blocks.
+I write them using markdown and Neovim will interpret only the code blocks.

 <div align="center">
   <img alt="screenshot" src="screenshot.png" width="85%"/>